AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 a) In order you install Pycharm you will need to download it from the Jetbrains website: (https://www.jetbrains.com/pycharm/download/#section=windows)

 For the sake of this tutorial, the Community edition is all thats needed.
+(This is a tutorial using pure python)

 ![Correct Pycharm download page](https://i.gyazo.com/40f28bd780ed7457a0befa156595fad5.png)